FTB-B/FTBweb/README.md

 - Considered different driving/turning scenarios such as turn on intesection with/without stop signs.
 - Extracted feaures from different smart phone sensors including Gyroscope, Accelerometer are used to reflect unique drivers.
 - Developed a multi-stage GBT classifer to increase the accuracy.
-- Technologies:Android, SQLite, Apache, MATLAB, Signal processing, Statistics, Feature extraction, GBT.
+- Technologies:**Android, SQLite, Apache, MATLAB, Signal processing, Statistics, Feature extraction, GBT**

 ### Studied the use of Fauxtography and spread of misinformation on social media.
 [Publication](https://arxiv.org/pdf/2009.11792.pdf)

 - The first large-scale study of fauxtography, analyzed the use of manipulated or misleading images in news discussion on online communities.
 - Showed that fauxtography images are often turned into memes by Web communities.
-- Technologies: Python, hypothesis testing, image classification.
+- Technologies: **Python, hypothesis testing, image classification.**

 ### Studied sinophobic behaviors on social media during COVID-19 outbreak.
 [Publication](https://arxiv.org/pdf/2009.11792.pdf](https://ui.adsabs.harvard.edu/abs/2020arXiv200404046T/abstract)https://ui.adsabs.harvard.edu/abs/2020arXiv200404046T/abstract)